wjessop/mango.computer/content/posts/2017-04-12-How-Go-is-helping-to-power-bet365.md

 ## Wednesday 12th April 2017 - How Go is helping to power bet365

-**Note on attendance**: If you are attending please RSVP.
-If you subsequently decide not to come, even if it's on the day, please indicate this on meetup.com.
+**Note on attendance**: If you are attending please RSVP on [meetup.com](https://www.meetup.com/golang-mcr/events/238164149/?eventId=238164149) or email will@willj.net (one or the other).
+If you subsequently decide not to come, even if it's on the day, please indicate this on [meetup.com](https://www.meetup.com/golang-mcr/events/238164149/?eventId=238164149).
 It's really important for judging the amount of pizza to order.
 Thanks!

 This month we are happy to announce two talks and sponsorship! [bet365](https://www.bet365.com/) have kindly stepped up to offer two talks for April, and will be providing Pizza during the meetup, and some drinks at a local bar after the event.